 As we age, root canals, large fillings, extensive decay, and chipped or cracked enamel can weaken the structure of our teeth—making them more susceptible to breaking.
 When the surface of the tooth is compromised but the root system is still intact, a crown may be just what the dentist ordered.

-Porcelain crowns are solid caps that fit over the visible surface of your tooth.
+Porcelain crowns or “caps” are designed to fit over the tooth.
 They not only give it a new, natural-looking appearance that matches the colour of your existing teeth—but also make it stronger and more durable.

 Being fitted for a crown usually takes two visits.
-On the first, the surface of the tooth is shaved down so the crown will fit over top.
+On the first, the surface of the tooth is reshaped so the crown will fit over top.
 A filling may also be needed to bolster the original structure.
-A bite impression is then taken and sent to the manufacturing lab, and the patient is fitted with a temporary acrylic crown.
-This will be removed about two weeks later, when the porcelain crown is cemented in place.
+Our Itero system is then used to create a digital 3-D scan of the tooth that will be sent to the manufacturing lab who will make the porcelain crown for us.
+Before leaving, the patient is fitted with a temporary acrylic crown.
+This will be removed about two weeks later when the porcelain crown is cemented in place.